Step 1:

 The second thing I want you to do, is to work out what is really important to you personally about generating impact.
 The chances are that if you really analyse why it is that you have chosen this particular impact goal, you will find that it links in some way to your personal priorities, values or your identity as a researcher.
 Perhaps you need to get that promotion so you can move to a larger house because you want to have children, and it is those family values that are driving your desire to engage with the impact agenda.
 Perhaps it is simply ego; you want a legacy you can be proud of.
 Increasingly, many of us are motivated by institutional imperatives to generate impact, which in turn generate funding, improve rankings and benefit our employers.
 If these are the sorts of values that are motivating your engagement with impact, then you need to pay very careful attention to the identification of risks in the next step.

 The reality is that all of us have complex and mixed motives for most of the things we do, but if personal benefit is a big motivator, there is a danger that you may end up inadvertently creating negative unintended consequences in your attempts to generate impact.
-You would probably never think this consciously (although I was once in a stakeholder workshop with a senior academic who actually said this out loud), but you may be ‘using’ stakeholders to achieve your own goals, and as a result, stakeholders may well feel used.
+You would probably never think this consciously (although I was once in a workshop with a senior academic who actually said this out loud), but you may be ‘using’ external groups to achieve your own goals, and as a result, these people may well feel used.

 Before you move to the next section, list some of the reasons why you want to generate impact, and try and put them in rank order, with your highest priorities at the top of the list.